 SPVUSD strives to have all students reach their greatest potential and be well-equipped to move forward upon high school graduation in either college, career, or both.
 By establishing a CTE pathway, Agricultural Science, and teaming with AWC for welding classes and certification SPVUSD is providing the opportunity for students to think outside of high school and plan for their adult futures.
 IVC will also provide concurrent/articulated/dual enrollment opportunities for students interested in pursuing college and career after high school.
-Moving into 2021-2022 SPVUSD will have a focus on, English, Math, English Language Learners in the area of mathematics, and Special Populations.
+Moving into 2022-2023 SPVUSD will have a focus on, English, Math, English Language Learners in the area of mathematics, and Special Populations.
 To this end, we have included actions that cover academics, additional staff (music teacher, math teacher, TOSA-CSI for elementary, paraprofessional for elementary), social/emotional assistance, attendance, safety, curriculum, and college and career readiness.
+Homeless and Foster youth are provided transportation as needed, as well as access to a clothing closet, and SPVUSD verifies there is no food insecurity in their current situations.
+SPVUSD continues to monitor and support all student groups throughout the school year.